Exact Sciences Corporation

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis, here is the 12-month outlook for Exact Sciences (EXAS):
+Based on a comprehensive analysis, the 12-month outlook for Exact Sciences (EXAS) is best characterized as a Hold.

 Wall Street Consensus